 Gina Bach, VP of the Club’s Experience Collection, played host for the December weekend, safely welcoming Members on the three-day, socially-distant retreat, with a hands-on cocktail making class and gourmet fare—served at private tables, of course.
 While the resort can accommodate up 275 guests, Miraval reduced its capacity by more than half to ensure proper social distancing.
 Masks were worn when in shared spaces and class sizes capped at ten people.
 In true Miraval fashion, even the act of hand washing was made meaningful when paired with a wellness mantra.

 "The Best of Miraval event was amazing and exactly what we needed," said Member Michele W. “Miraval’s promise of respite and renewal was delivered.
 Truly a metamorphic experience inside and out.
-I wait to return.”
+I can't wait to return.”

 Here is a daily journal on how they unplugged, recharged, and reconnected: